sosy-lab/cpachecker/README - App Engine.txt

 =======================================

 CPAchecker can be run on Google App Engine.
-It is being developed alongside the the stand-alone project.
+It is being developed alongside the stand-alone project.
 For the time being all associated files are kept separate from the default build process.
-To develop, compile and run the App Engine project you need to installits dependencies first.
+To develop, compile and run the App Engine project you need to install its dependencies first.

-Please note that this project is under development.
-It might and will frequently change in backward incompatible ways.
-Things will break and might not always work as expected.

 Installation
 ============